 The 1881 census captures 62 year old Mark Hart with his wife Julia living at a farm at Stalling (Stalland), Great Ellingham.
 Mark Hart is described as a farmer of 14 acres.

-Mark Hart died just weeks before the 1891 census.
+Hart died just weeks before the 1891 census.
 His burial on the 3rd February 1891 in the churchyard at St James is recorded in the parish registers.
-He was aged 71.
+Mark Hart was aged 71.

 Widow Julia Hart